 For quieter surroundings, head north to the town of Carthage to the Old Buggy Inn, a renovated Victorian with four intimate guest rooms and a large wrap-around porch, perfect for sipping your morning coffee.
 Or if being in town is just not your thing, visit Tanglewood Farm Bed and Breakfast, a working equestrian farm and inn.
 Watch horse riders train, visit with the farm’s resident chickens, and partake in sumptuous weekend breakfasts — then hike it off with a walk around the farm.

-Next up, take a walk in the woods — or a forest bath, if you will — with Lara Beth Jones on the Whitehall Greenway Trail in Southern Pines.
-“Being outside offers so many therapeutic benefits,” she says of her sessions, which are held once a month.
+First, take a walk in the woods — or a forest bath, if you will — with Lara Beth Jones.
+“Being outside offers so many therapeutic benefits,” she says of her sessions, which are held monthly.
 “Forest bathing is really about bathing our senses in the forest environment.
 You’re bathing in the air and the atmosphere.”

 The sessions offer guided mindfulness meditation techniques — a chance to sit in nature and contemplate the quiet.
 “It’s a way to unplug and really foster a connection with the longleaf pine and Sandhills ecosystems,” Jones says.
 Contact her for a private session or reach out to the Village of Pinehurst or the Town of Southern Pines for more information on their public sessions.